This yummy and nutritious instant pot detox soup will satisfy your taste buds and your cravings!

 Related: Check out our list of the Top 20 Detox Foods to add to your next grocery list.

 Due to the amount of liquid in a soup recipe, I usually wait a few minutes after the timer goes off before manually releasing the pressure.
 Otherwise, releasing the pressure immediately can be a lot noisier and spurt more steam (sometimes liquid!) from the valve.
-My advice is to just chill out a bit and use the time to finely chop the herbs.
+My advice is just to chill out a bit and use the time to chop the herbs finely.
 It’s important to remove the stems because they don’t process well when the soup goes into the blender.

 When the pressure is fully released, remove the lid and add the herbs, lemon juice, and garlic.
 Blend the soup until it’s smooth.
 If you have a smaller blender, you may need to puree the soup in two rounds.